A creative update preserves the character of a great 1930s Oakland home

 The dilapidated carpeting was also replaced; the room felt too cavernous without carpeting underfoot.

 Bed: The custom design from Brindisiamo, in Sonoma (www.brindisiamo.com), echoes the room’s fixtures.

 10 of 13Photo by Thomas J. Story; styling by Miranda Jones

 All the surfaces and fixtures are original.
 The couple had the metal rechromed and the plumbing restored piece by piece.

 “Some things were really hard to get parts for,” says Jeremy.
 “The first few plumbers who showed up just shook their heads.”

 11 of 13Photo by Thomas J. Story; styling by Miranda Jones

 Before searching eBay, the Kidsons asked the phone company what would have been installed circa 1930.

-Similar antique Talavera- style tiles are available through Tierra y Fuego.
+Similar antique Talavera- style tiles are available through Tierra y Fuego (tierrayfuego.com).

-Similar knobs from Omega Too.
-Also try Rejuvenation in Portland and Seattle.
+You can probably find similar knobs at Omega Too.
+Also try Rejuvenation (rejuvenation.com) in Portland and Seattle.